 2. Sales Cycle Reduction

 However, with a longer decision-making process, the challenges are bigger.
-Yes, products and services that takes longer sales cycles generally cost more and generate more revenue.
+Yes, products and services that take longer sales cycles generally cost more and generate more revenue.
 But marketers need to make sure they're not spending more of their budget to get the sale than the sale itself actually costs.

 3. More organized sales funnel

-There are 3 types of Sales Funnels: Outbound, Inbound or Hybrid.
+There are 3 types of Sales Funnels: Outbound, Inbound, or Hybrid.

 The truth is that a Hybrid Funnel (which includes Outbound and Inbound) is the best option to avoid duplicate contacts and ensure that the prospecting team can better organize who they will contact (a Lead contacted twice is certainly not a good idea).